 - Student Support

-The CARE Team includes professionals from across the College committed to being caring, confidential resources and, when necessary, to provide referral to services to assist a student, faculty or staff member.
+The CARE Team includes professionals from across the College committed to being caring, confidential resources, and, when necessary, providing a referral to services to assist a student, faculty, or staff member.

 The Team's role is to determine effective strategies for addressing concerns and identifying the responsible parties for enacting those strategies.
 Concerns that rise to the level of being a potential Student Code of Conduct violation will be addressed through the College's disciplinary procedures (located in Policies and Guidelines and Disciplinary procedures).

 Employee concerns will be referred to Human Resources.

 Please report immediate threats (self-harm or violence), to a student, faculty, staff member, or the community, to Campus Police at 303.797.5800 or 911.

 What should be reported to The Team?

 The Team collects information on observable behavior such as: